pyscf/pyscf.github.io/source/index.rst

-In addition to the core libraries, PySCF supports a rich ecosystem of plugins and external modules that, for example, provide MPI versions of some routines, additional quantum chemistry methods and analysis, interface with quantum computing toolkits etc. See :ref:'.. _installing_plugin:'.
+In addition to the core libraries, PySCF supports a rich ecosystem of plugins and external modules that, for example, provide MPI versions of some routines, additional quantum chemistry methods and analysis, interface with quantum computing toolkits *etc*.
+See :ref:`installing_plugin`.